About me

 • Bayesian methods: Bayesian deep learning, Gaussian processes, probabilistic models, inference methods

-• Generative models: Neural proceses, Diffusion, flow matching
+• Generative models: Neural processes, Diffusion, flow matching

 • Deep learning: Local learning rules, generalisation, scaling theory, NTK, Tensor Programs